Due to COVID-19 this area is not available at this time, as we follow the guidelines set out by the Alberta Health Services.

 The Nature Exchange gallery is a truly diverse experience, with an Animal Zone and the Field Station to discover.
-You can meet George and Badger, the sugar gliders; or Alphie, the corn snake, or Shelob the tarantula, or even Iggy the bearded dragon!
+You can meet George and Badger, the sugar gliders; or Alphie, the corn snake, or even Shelob the tarantula!
 Next, participate in unique exhibits like identifying different trace evidence left behind by animals, or studying photographs taken at various Alberta Camera Traps.
 You can even use microscopes to study real samples, like compare carnivore teeth vs. herbivore teeth.

 At The Nature Exchange, you become real natural history researchers.